Followers

 Captain Samuel Smith leads his men on Long Island

 Toward the end, Smith was seriously wounded and had to be evacuated.
-Shortly thereafter, the remainder of the defenders also evacuated the fort.
-But not before they had acquitted themselves admirably against great odds.
+Soon after, the remaining defenders also left the fort.
+But not before they had done an admirable job against great odds.
 Smith received a commendation from Congress for his actions and was awarded a commemorative sword.
-He recuperated and went on to fight at the Battle of Monmouth in 1778.
-After the battle, he resigned his commission and returned to Baltimore, where he became a privateer, sending ships out to harass and capture the British merchant fleet.
+He recovered and went on to fight at the Battle of Monmouth in 1778.
+After the battle, he resigned his commission and returned to Baltimore, where he became a privateer, sending ships out to harass and seize the British merchant fleet.

 Sketch of British naval assault on Fort Mifflin in 1777